 Amsterdam, the Netherlands

 When most people head to the UK, they focus on the capital city – London.
 But the rest of the country has much to offer.
-Up in the north, Manchester’s centre was largely rebuilt in the late 1990s and now it enjoys wide, step-free pavements, as well as easy access into most shops, bars and restaurants.
+Up in the north, Manchester’s centre was largely rebuilt in the late 1990s and now it enjoys wide, step-free pavements, as well as easy access into most shops, bars, and restaurants.
 Indeed, it’s known for great nightlife – and this isn’t something you have to miss out on.
-Check out this list of disabled access bars in the city, including an amazing rooftop bar with views over the city.

 Of course, no list of accessible destinations would be complete without mention of Florida – the world’s most popular destination for those with mobility problems.
 Key attractions, beaches, camping spots, hotels and resorts, restaurants, and state parks – all have provisions for disabled travellers.
 For example, adaptive wheelchairs are available so you can go across the sand and all the theme parks provide special parking facilities.
 At Disney World, you can access the Magic Kingdom using the monorail, accessible for wheelchairs – so there’s no reason to miss out.